guilherme-de-oliveira/guilherme-de-oliveira.github.io/README.md

 ## Welcome

 Hello, I'm glad you're here!

-This application has the goal to show a little bit about my self, the things I've worked on and the code itself.
-Feel free to see it :).
+This application has the goal to show a little bit about myself, the things I've worked on and the code itself.
+Feel free to see it :)

-## You access the application
+## Application Access

 https://guilherme-de-oliveira.github.io/

-## GuilhermeDeOliveiraGithubIo
+## Resources

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.0.4.
+This project was generated with:
+Angular CLI: 15.0.4
+Node: 14.21.2
+Package Manager: npm 6.14.17
+typescript: 4.8.4

 ## Development server